Practicum / Internship

 2) Apply for and obtain a position.
 Each site has its own application and hiring process, so please be aware of how long this process may take for the site you are interested in (application details are included in each of the links on the approved practicum page).
 In addition, sites may not be looking for new students every term, so reach out to the site(s) you are interested in to see if they are currently accepting students before applying.
 (We cannot guarantee every student will find a position).

 3) Print and sign practicum / internship contract with practicum / internship supervisor.
 Once you have found a position, download and print out a Practicum / Internship Contract (located on the Psychology Canvas website).
 Complete this contract with your supervisor at your practicum / internship site.
 The contract includes defining your responsibilities and specifying the number of hours you will work over the term (must be a minimum of 30 hours; 30 hours = 1 credit).

-4) Bring signed contract to Practicum / Internship Supervisor, Dori Wright, in order to obtain permission to register for PSY 409**.
-Dori’s office hours are posted in the Advisor Contact Info table on the Advising webpage.
-If these times do not work for you, please email Dori at email@example.com to make alternative arrangements.
+4) Bring signed contract to Practicum / Internship Supervisor, Yoel Everett, in order to obtain permission to register for PSY 409**.
+Yoel’s office hours are posted in the Advisor Contact Info table on the Advising webpage.
+If these times do not work for you, please email Yoel at email@example.com to make alternative arrangements.

-**NOTE: In order to register for PSY 409, you must complete the four steps listed above by the last day to add / register for classes each term (Wednesday of Week 2).
+**NOTE: In order to register for PSY 409, you must complete the four steps listed above by Friday at noon of Week 1 each term.

 Practicum credit hours (PSY 409, 1-9 hours, P/N only) are repeatable up to 21 credits.
 However, only 4 of these credits will apply toward your elective upper-division credits in psychology, and the credits you earn must come from an accredited practicum.